 If your application is accepted, you should find out within one to two weeks after submission.
-If you are approved, you will receive a letter allowing you to submit an application to sit for the exam.
+If you are approved, you will receive a letter allowing you to submit an application to sit for the CPA exam.

 Upon approval or your application, the National Association of State Boards of Accountancy (NASBA) will send you a payment coupon.
 You’ll need to submit payment for each section of the Uniform CPA Exam you plan to take.
 After payment is sent, you’ll receive a Notice to Schedule (NTS), either by email, fax, or mail (you can choose upon signup).

 Register for your test on the Prometrics website.
 Oklahoma testing centers are located in Oklahoma City and Tulsa.

 Arrive to your chosen testing site 30 minutes early on the day of your scheduled exam.
 Be sure to bring two forms of identification and your NTS.

 After your exam is reviewed, you can access your scores online using the pin and password you’ll have set up already.
 You’ll also receive notice in the mail.

 Candidates who pass all four sections of the Uniform CPA Exam are now eligible to complete the work requirement needed to obtain Oklahoma CPA licensure.